a-flyleaf/omori/_meta/2023-03-02_3notplayground.md

 I'm just saying, when you're developing characters around the protagonist, "the protagonist, But Better" ain't a bad choice.
 If you wanna get angsty about it you can throw in the idea that Hero, in his sparkling greatness, is "worthy" of Mari's love where Sunny isn't.
 (If they ever clashed, it doesn't seem Sunny knew much about it---and why would such a perfect couple ever let cracks show, anyway?)
 And there's definitely *something* to Hero's <span class="omo">Afraid</span> portrait being grayscale when no one else's is (changed [from the demo](https://omori.fandom.com/wiki/HERO#TRIVIA), no less---very deliberate choice!).

 That I don't have a good thesis to all this Irks&nbsp;Me, but this is what wild conspiracy parallel boards are for.
-I haven't even watched the damn Bossman clips yet!!!
+I&nbsp;haven't even watched the damn Bossman clips yet!!!

 ## miscellaneous notes
 Anyway.
 No more text walls, just slapdash observations from before Basil's house: